-9. The Class is comprised of all persons in Canada who on April 10, 2013 owned one of the approximately 107,786 Vehicles subject to Transport Canada Recall #2013111, and of all persons in Canada who on June 20, 2014 owned one of the approximately 168,968 Vehicles subject to Transport Canada Recall #2014242.
-The members of the Class are known to Honda Canada.
+The Class is comprised of all persons in Canada who owned or leased one more than 700,000 Vehicles subject to Recalls.
+The identities of the members of the Class are known to Honda Canada.

 THE DEFENDANTS AND THEIR RELATIONSHIP